magento/merchdocs/src/stores/security-two-factor-authentication-use.md

 ### Step 2: Sign in with Authy

-1. Enter your account credentials and sign in to the Commerce _Admin_.
+1. Enter your account credentials and sign in to the _Admin_.

     ![Authy - signin]({% link images/images/storefront-2fa-authy-access.png %}){: .zoom}
     _Authy access_